josepeon/math/README.md

 - Completed timed sets on linear equations, slope, and intercept identification
 - Reviewed key strategies for approaching word problems efficiently
 - Updated GitHub repository to maintain documentation consistency

+## August 11, 2025 – Practice Log

+- Started the day with algebra drills focusing on simplifying expressions and solving equations
+- Practiced writing equations of lines from points and slopes
+- Reviewed and graphed inequalities on the coordinate plane
+- Worked through percentage and proportion applications in real-world contexts
+- Continued GitHub streak tracking and daily math documentation